 The background on bathroom toilets

 Today's society tends to take toilets for granted.
 However, when the need arises to repair or replace a toilet, the topic takes on more urgency and importance.
 Many toilet bowls are built out of vitreous china.
-Some are round while others are elongated in shape.
+Some are round while others are elongated.
 Rounded units work well in limited space conditions.
 They come with a large selection of possible seat types.
 Toilets come in various heights and widths.
 The three most common models are the two-piece toilet, the one-piece and wall-hung models.

 Toilets can operate in three different ways.
 Pressure-assisted toilets are often used in public restrooms.
 They don't use tanks, instead using water that's propelled with sealed air.
 The water pressure takes waste out of the bowl.
 This system is loud and requires twice the water pressure as home toilets.
 Vacuum-assisted toilets are used in some homes.
 These toilets are quiet with a more moderate flushing pressure.
 A chamber pushes air out of the trap zone as water rushes through the chamber, clearing out waste.
 The most common toilet uses gravity to take away waste.